Comanche, Little Bighorn Survivor

 So why, when he died, did he end up in the University of Kansas Natural History Museum?

 Comanche had been stabled at nearby Fort Riley.
-When he passed away in (approx.) 1890, it was immediately assumed that he would be preserved -- and the best taxidermist in Kansas worked at the Museum.
-Comanche was shipped to the Museum and stuffed.
+When he passed away in 1890, it was immediately assumed that he would be preserved -- and by a stroke of good fortune the best taxidermist in Kansas worked at the Museum.
+Comanche's meaty remains were buried with honors, then his hide was given to the Museum and stuffed.
 But the officers from Fort Riley -- who perhaps realized that most Indians were by now either captured or dead -- never bothered to pick him up (or to pay the taxidermy bill).
 So Comanche stayed.
 Aside from being shipped to Chicago to be displayed at the 1893 Columbian Exposition, he's been here ever since.